-To date, 39 states xviii have expanded Medicaid coverage to most adults with incomes at or below 138 percent of the FPL.
-Oklahoma and Missouri were the latest states to fully implement Medicaid expansion in 2021.
-In states that have not expanded Medicaid, income eligibility requirements for low-income parents vary widely, from 16 percent in Texas to 100 percent of the FPL for a family of three in Wisconsin.
+To date, 40 states xviii have expanded Medicaid coverage to most adults with incomes at or below 138 percent of the FPL.46 South Dakota was the latest state to fully implement Medicaid expansion in 2023.46 North Carolina passed legislation to enact Medicaid expansion in 2023, but implementation will not occur until the state budget is passed with funding for expansion.
+As of August 2023, North Carolina has not implemented Medicaid expansion.
+In states that have not expanded Medicaid, income eligibility requirements for low-income parents vary widely, from 16 percent in Texas to 100 xxvii For details on state progress implementing expanded income eligibility for health insurance, see the expanded income eligibility for health insurance section of the US Prenatal-to-3 State Policy Roadmap: https://pn3policy.org/pn-3-state-policy-roadmap-2023/us/health-insurance xxviii State counts include the District of Columbia.

+percent of the FPL for a family of three in Wisconsin.
 With the exception of Wisconsin, childless adults residing in states that have not expanded Medicaid are not eligible for coverage through Medicaid at all.
+11,46

 States have several policy choices to expand Medicaid expansion to childless adults and parents with incomes at or below 138 percent of the FPL.
 States can extend income eligibility for health insurance through the legislative process.
 Some states have passed legislation to expand Medicaid and submitted Section 1115 waivers to CMS to implement expansion.
-Ballot initiatives in Idaho, Maine, Missouri, Nebraska, and Utah authorized Medicaid expansion; but for it to be implemented, state action (e.g., funding and submitting a SPA) was required.
+Ballot initiatives in Idaho, Maine, Missouri, Nebraska, South Dakota, and Utah authorized Medicaid expansion; but for it to be implemented, state action (e.g., funding and submitting a SPA) was required.
 Governors have also taken executive action through executive orders to adopt and implement Medicaid.
 Both Kentucky and West Virginia, for example, implemented Medicaid expansion through executive orders.
-744 xxvii For details on state progress implementing expanded income eligibility for health insurance, see the expanded income eligibility for health insurance section of the US Prenatal-to-3 State Policy Roadmap: https://pn3policy.org/pn-3-state-policy-roadmap-2022/us/health-insurance xxviii State counts include the District of Columbia.
+7,44